Medusas71/Cat-Memory-Game/README.md

 closed by clicking the "x" button.
   * The "Play" button takes the user to Level 1 of the game.
-* The 2nd page is the Level 1 game which consists of 12 cards, an "Exit" button and a "Restart Game" button.
+* The 2nd page is the Level 1 game which consists of 12 cards, an "Exit" button and a "Restart" button.
   * The user can either start playing the game by clicking a card; or
   * The user can click the "Exit" button and is taken to the Home Page; or
-  * The user can click the "Restart Game" button where the cards will be shuffled and the user can start the game again.
+  * The user can click the "Restart" button where the cards will be shuffled and the user can start the game again.
-* On completion of Level 1 a "Congratulations" displays and 3 buttons which consist of "Play Level 2", "Replay Level 1" and "Exit to Main Menu".
+* On completion of Level 1 a "Congratulations" modal displays and two buttons which consist of "Next Level" and "Close".
-  * If "Play Level 2" is clicked the user is taken to the 2nd level which is the 3rd page of the website.
+  * If "Next Level" is clicked the user is taken to the 2nd level which is the 3rd page of the website.
-  * If "Replay Level 1" is clicked, the cards are shuffled and the user is able to replay Level 1.
-  * If "Exit to Main Menu" is clicked, the user is taken back to the main menu.
+  * If "Close" is clicked, the user is taken back to the main menu.
-* The 3rd page is the Level 2 game which consists of 16 cards, an "Exit" button and a "Restart Game" button.
-The user can do the exact same functions as on the Level 1 game.
+* The 3rd page is the Level 2 game which consists of 16 cards, an "Exit" button and a "Restart" button.
+  * The user can do the exact same functions as on the Level 1 game.
-* On completion of Level 2, a "Congratulations" displays and 3 buttons which consist of "Replay Level 2", "Go back to Level 1" and "Exit to Main Menu".
+* On completion of Level 2, a "Congratulations" modal displays with one "Close" button where the user is taken back to the main menu.
-  * If "Replay Level 2" is clicked, the cards are shuffled and the user is able to replay Level 2.
-  * If "Go back to Level 1" is clicked, the user is taken back to Level 1 where 12 cards display.
-  * If "Exit to Main Menu" is clicked, the user is taken back to the main menu.

 <a id="skeleton"></a>
 ### 4. Skeleton

-The wireframes have been created using Balsamiq and were created for Desktop, Tablet and Phone.
+The wireframes have been created using [Balsamiq](https://balsamiq.com/) and were created for Desktop, Tablet and Phone.

+These wireframes initially included the ability to replay a level on completion.
+This has now been removed from the Scope and User Stories and placed as an additional feature but has not been removed from the wireframes.

 Here are the [wireframes](./documents/cat-memory-game.pdf):